syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 'Loads a PDF document
-Dim loadedDocument As New PdfLoadedDocument("Input.pdf")

-'Gets the first page of the document
+Dim loadedDocument As New PdfLoadedDocument("Input.pdf") 'Gets the first page of the document
-Dim page As PdfLoadedPage = TryCast(loadedDocument.Pages(0), PdfLoadedPage)

-'Gets the first signature field of the PDF document Dim field As PdfLoadedSignatureField = TryCast(loadedDocument.Form.Fields(0), PdfLoadedSignatureField)
+Dim page As PdfLoadedPage = TryCast(loadedDocument.Pages(0), PdfLoadedPage) 'Gets the first signature field of the PDF document Dim field As PdfLoadedSignatureField = TryCast(loadedDocument.Form.Fields(0), PdfLoadedSignatureField)

 'Gets the stream from .pfx file
 Dim pfxStream As Stream = File.OpenRead("PDF.pfx")
 'Creates a certificate instance from PFX file stream with private key Dim certificate As New PdfCertificate(pfxStream, "password123") field.Signature = New PdfSignature(loadedDocument, page, certificate, "Signature", field)

-'Saves the document
+'Save the document
 loadedDocument.Save("Output.pdf")

-'Closes the document
+'Close the document
 loadedDocument.Close(True)

 {% endhighlight %}